RoccoRakete/hyprland-dots/README.md

 * [playerctl](https://github.com/altdesktop/playerctl) for proper media control.
 * [A nerdfont](https://www.nerdfonts.com/) for displaying icons.
 * [Anyrun](https://github.com/Kirottu/anyrun) as an application launcher, web search and many more.
 Although ags has it's own application launcher, I like anyrun much more since It's capable of also doing websearches and much more! :D
+* [GTK-Lock](https://github.com/jovanlanik/gtklock) ... same thing as with anyrun.
+I just like it much more, but this is totaly up to you!